-Mexican key lime (Citrus aurantifolia), also known as key lime, bartender’s lime and West Indian lime, is a moderately sized evergreen fruit tree.
-It grows vigorously once you plant it in the ground, reaching heights of 6 1/2 to 13 feet tall.
+Mexican key lime (Citrus aurantifolia), also known as key lime, bartender’s lime, and West Indian lime, is a moderately sized, evergreen fruit tree.
+It grows vigorously once you plant it in the ground, reaching heights of 6 1/2 to 13 feet (2 to 4 m.) tall.
 Mexican key lime trees have fragrant flowers with deep green leaves and the yellow-green limes that are about the size of a golf ball.

 Mexican key limes are the preferred fruit used by bartenders and pie bakers around the world.
 Growing key limes is not difficult when you meet their basic requirements.